Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 2

     | **Battle Stance**
-    | When an enemy enters a square adjacent to you from a square not adjacent, they provoke an attack of opportunity.
+    | When an enemy enters a square adjacent to you from a square not adjacent, they provoke an attack of opportunity from you.

   .. tab-item:: Rank 3